FAIR-Chem/fairchem/_sources/tutorials/NRR/NRR_example-gemnet.md

 4. the surface has changed

 We check these because they affect our referencing scheme and may result in energies that don't mean what we think, e.g. they aren't just adsorption, but include contributions from other things like desorption, dissociation or reconstruction.
 For (4), the relaxed surface should really be supplied as well.
 It will be necessary when correcting the SP / RX energies later.
 Since we don't have it here, we will ommit supplying it, and the detector will instead compare the initial and final slab from the adsorbate-slab relaxation trajectory.
 If a relaxed slab is provided, the detector will compare it and the slab after the adsorbate-slab relaxation.
 The latter is more correct!

+In this loop we find the most stable (most negative) adsorption energy for each adsorbate on each surface and save them in a DataFrame.

 ```{code-cell} ipython3
 # Iterate over trajs to extract results